Firebird Encryption Plugin Framework

 Some customers can be satisfied with this implementation or amend the plugin (KeyHolder.dll) to retrieve keys from a more secure place than KeyHolder.conf (for example, use DPAPI or other mechanisms).

 The protection scheme should be individual, don't hesitate to contact our support to discuss various options.

 - Embed into the end-user application the code to initialize encrypted connection and transfer of keys.
 There are examples for Delphi, Lazarus, PHP, .NET, Java available (by request).

 - Remove KeyHolder.conf from the test server, and restart Firebird

 - end-user application is able to work with the encrypted database

 - standard Firebird tools and development tools do not have access to the encrypted database

-The unlimited license allows unlimited redistribution of encryption plugins to third-party organizations.
-Firebird Encryption Plugin Framework includes full sources for plugins and implementation technical support for the single application.
+The unlimited license allows unlimited redistribution of encryption plugins to third-party organizations, bundled with your business applications.
+Firebird Encryption Plugin Framework includes full sources for the plugin and implementation technical support for the single application.

-Encryption Plugin Framework requires Firebird 3.0.1+.
+Encryption Plugin Framework requires Firebird 3.0.3+ or Firebird 4.0.x.
 It supports Windows and Linux, 32bit and 64bit.

 To build custom binaries, you will need Visual Studio 2010 - it is the official build machine for Firebird 3, so plugins also should be built with it.